CHOREOGRAPHERS IN RESIDENCY 2025/26

 K3 develops exchange formats for choreographers with various partner organisations from all over the world: For one month at a time, choreographers and dance makers from Hamburg and abroad change their place of work.
 The exchange formats are accompanied by digital workshops and meetings for networking.
 More information about the exchange formats can be found here.

-K3 x NAVE (AUGUST-NOVEMBER)
+K3 x NAVE (AUGUST-OCTOBER)

 Funded by:

-Scherazade Stiftung,
+Scheherazade Stiftung,

 Funded by:

-COOPERATION WITH LITHUAINIAN DANCE INFORMATION CENTRE
+COOPERATION WITH DANCE NUCLEUS SINGAPORE (AUGUST-SEPTEMBER)

 -